STAPM/smoke-free-dividend/README.md

 ## Reproducibility

-Note that this repository uses the `renv` R package to produce a reproducible environment for this analysis. see [the package website](https://rstudio.github.io/renv/articles/renv.html) for more information.
+Note that this repository uses the renv R package to produce a reproducible environment for this analysis. see the [package website](https://rstudio.github.io/renv/articles/renv.html) for more information.

+When first launching the project, the function `renv::restore()` will populate the `renv/library` folder, installing the R packages saved in the lockfifle.

-The current versions of the packages used are stored in the `renv.lock` file in the top level of the repository, and this is used to populate the libraries within the `renv` folder.
+The lockfile `renv.lock` is in the top level of the repository, and contains the metadata for all R packages used in the project.
+The libraries themselves are ignored by git and not uploaded to GitHub, and so a new user needs to install the packages themselves using the metadata.

 The .Rprofile file in the top level of the repository is automatically run when the project is opened and this runs the script file `renv/activate.R` to set the renv folder as the source R package library.

-The `renv::init()` function sets up a project to work with `renv`.
-The package libraries themselves are ignored by git and are not immediately available to a new user.
-When first launching a project set up with `renv`, the function `renv::restore()` will restore the project library locally to the correct folder.

-If any packages in the environment are added or updated, the code should first be re-run to check that there are no bugs introduced to the workflow by changing the environment.
-If the code still runs successfully, the `renv::snapshot()` function will update the lock file with the updated environment.
-If the code no longer runs, the previous versions of packages can be restored by using `renv::restore`.
+The version of R used to produce the analysis is 4.3.1.

+## Citation

+Please cite this code repository as:

+Morris D (2023) The potential smoke-free dividend across local areas in
+England: A cross-sectional analysis - code and data repository 2023.
+*University of Sheffield*. <doi:10.17605/OSF.IO/VZMP7>.